segocodedit/SE-Day-1-assignment/README.md

 _**Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.**_

-**Waterfall:** Sequential approach with distinct phases (e.g., requirements, design, implementation) flowing downwards like a waterfall.
+- **Waterfall:** Sequential approach with distinct phases (requirements, design, implementation) flowing downwards like a waterfall.
-**Agile:** Iterative and incremental approach focused on flexibility, collaboration, and responding to change.
+- **Agile:** Iterative and incremental approach focused on flexibility, collaboration, and responding to change.

 **Differnces**
 **Feedback**